clinton-hall/nzbToMedia/README.md

 3. In uTorrent set the following directories.

 	i.
+Preferences, directories, "Move Completed Downlaods to" = Enabled "Apprend Torrents Label" = Enabled
-Download Directory = The directory where downloaded files stay while seeding.
+		Set the directory = The directory where downloaded files stay while seeding.
 		This is NOT the "FROM" directory in CouchPotato renamer.

-		/usr/local/Download
+		/usr/local/Download/

 	ii.
-Watch Direcetory = The balckhole directory used by CouchPotato and/or SickBeard
+Preferences, directories, "Automatically load .torrents from" = The balckhole directory used by CouchPotato and/or SickBeard

     		/usr/local/blackhole